-Pre-Event Registration/ Organisers can promote pre-Ticket Purchase registration/ticket purchase wherever possible so Organisers can effectively communicate the event mitigation considerations.
+What How Why Pre-Event Registration/ Ticket Purchase Organisers can promote pre- registration/ ticket purchase wherever possible so Organisers can effectively communicate the event mitigation considerations.
 By communicating to attendees prior arriving at the event attendees are more likely to understand and comply with the event requirements.

-Checking in/ Contact Tracing

-Display an NHS QR code for attendees to check into venue.

-Subject to compliance with data privacy agreements, Organisers can through the use Organisers ability to capture ticketing and registration processes, mobile apps and other third-party providers, offer track and trace assistance to the proper authorities, if requested.

-Although there is currently no requirement for Organisers/ Venues to manage the collection of attendee data/ venue checking in process, the this data could assist in future government communications, if required.

-COVID-19 Status Verification
+Checking in/ Contact Tracing Display an NHS QR code for attendees to check into venue.
+Subject to compliance with data privacy agreements, Organisers can through the use ticketing and registration processes, mobile apps and other third-party providers, offer track and trace assistance to the proper authorities, if requested.
+Although there is currently no requirement for Organisers/ Venues to manage the collection of attendee data/ venue checking in process, the Organisers ability to capture this data could assist in future government communications, if required.
+COVID-19 Status Verification Attendee to verify COVID-19 Status.
 Recommendation of other government guidance, such as the use of face coverings in areas of high crowd density and/ or low ventilation can be put in place where appropriate.
 By attendee self-verification and, where appropriate depending on alert level, checking the COVID-19 status of attendees, Organisers can significantly reduce the risk of transmission within the event.

-This is considered to be the most effective method to reduce and control the COVID-19 risks within an event.
+This is considered to be the most effective method to reduce and control the COVID-19 risks within an event

-COVID-19 Status Verification

-(continued)
+Entry Control

+What How Why COVID-19 Status Verification (continued) As a result, attendees can follow current government guidance or Organisers can implement further mitigations depending on the alert level or specific event risk profile.
+Attendee Management Prior to any COVID-19 Status verification Organisers can create an attendee management plan which considers elements such as, Ensuring the required COVID- 19 status of the attendees significantly reduces the risk o transmission within the event. considers elements such as, the queuing, number of entrances, attendee flow, physical barriers, signage, badging/ ticketing processing, management of arrival times.
 As a result, attendees can follow current government guidance or Organisers can implement further mitigations depending on the alert level or specific event risk profile.

-Attendee Management Prior to any COVID-19 Status verification Organisers can create an attendee management plan which considers elements such as, the queuing, number of entrances, attendee flow, physical barriers, signage, badging/ ticketing processing, management of arrival times.

 Organisers can appoint role(s) and train personnel to monitor and control the appropriate planned COVID-19 mitigation measures are in place and processes are followed.
 Organisers can consider the effect of pre event communication relating to COVID-19 status requirements and ensure that it is appropriate for the event risk profile.
 Organisers can promote further government guidance where these would augment COVID-19 Status.

-Ensuring the required COVID-19 status of the attendees significantly reduces the risk of transmission within the event.

-As a result, attendees can follow current government guidance or Organisers can implement further mitigations depending on the alert level or specific event risk profile.
+Entry Control